-Two Chairs is not in-network with any health plans.
-We therefore require direct payment from our clients.
+We require direct payment from our clients at time of service.
 However, we can help you submit paperwork to your insurance company to help you obtain reimbursement for a portion of the cost of your care if your health plan includes out-of-network coverage (common with PPO plans, for example).
 Under some plans, in-person and teletherapy sessions may be reimbursed differently.
 We cannot guarantee that we will be able to get you reimbursed for any of the cost of a session.

 The session content and all relevant materials to the client’s treatment will be held confidential unless the client requests in writing to have all or portions of such content released to a specifically named person/persons.
 Limitations of such client held privilege of confidentiality exist and are itemized below:

 - If a client is at imminent risk of harming themself or attempting suicide or otherwise conducts him/her self in a manner in which there is a substantial risk of the client incurring serious bodily harm.

 - If a client expresses an intent to cause grave bodily harm or death to another person.